jlapeyre/Symata.jl/README.md

 sjulia> Help()    # type '=' alone on a line to enter sjulia mode
 ```

-*Note*: `SJulia` depends on the Julia
+*Note*: `SJulia` depends on the julia
 [`PyCall`](https://github.com/stevengj/PyCall.jl) module, and [SymPy](http://www.sympy.org/en/index.html).

-`SJulia` works with the v0.4 and v0.5 branches of Julia.
+`SJulia` works with the v0.4 and v0.5 branches of julia.
 It will probably not work with v0.3.

 You can test it with `Pkg.test("SJulia")`.

-#### SJulia REPL mode
+#### sjulia REPL mode

-There is an SJulia command line (REPL) mode.
+There is an sjulia command line (REPL) mode.
 To use the mode, there
 is an executable [`sjulia`](sjulia) included in top level directory of this distribution.
 It is a (UNIX
 sh) shell script that just starts julia and loads the module.